Andrew Tomkins

 Andrew Tomkins studied at Julian Ashton Art School from 1986 to 1990 after gaining his qualification as a builder and surveyor and obtaining his builder’s licence in 1985.

-His appreciation of the natural world and the environment combined with his passion for art has resulted in numerous art prizes including being the Winner of Gallipoli Art Prize in 2023, National Capital Sustainability Award 2022, Winner of the inaugural Burwood Art Prize 2017, the Henry Bucks of Mosman Commendation Prize as part of Mosman Art Prize 2015, Fairfield Art Prize (Acquisitive) 1989, Drummoyne Municipal Art Society Drawing Prize 1989, RAS NSW Drawing Prize 1989 and the Macquarie Towns Art Prize (Acquisitive) 1988.
+His appreciation of the natural world and the environment, combined with a longstanding passion for art, has led to a distinguished exhibiting career and recognition in numerous prizes.
+He is a two-time winner of the Gallipoli Art Prize (2023, 2025), and has also received the Inaugural Burwood Art Prize (2017), the Henry Bucks of Mosman Commendation Prize (2015), as well as earlier awards including the Fairfield Art Prize, Drummoyne Municipal Art Society Drawing Prize, RAS NSW Drawing Prize, and the Macquarie Towns Art Prize.

 Opening Hours